 Calculation that is based on the route

 Calculation that is based on a route is as valid as calculation that is based on a production flow.
 However, calculation that is based on a route doesn't use the costing for Lean manufacturing functionality.
 The route should use resource requirements for resource groups.
 To avoid systematic variances, it should also use the same work cells, or at least the same cost categories.
 Again, you should avoid cost categories for setup and quantity.
 They don't help calculate the cost in a more granular breakdown than Lean manufacturing cost backflushing.
 To determine which option (production flow or route) you should use to calculate the cost, consider the results of the cost breakdown.
 The version that comes closer to reality and produces fewer variances overall is the better option.
 In a Lean manufacturing environment where a product is supplied by a single production flow and a single kanban rule, the calculation that is based on the production flow is probably more accurate.
 For a product that can be supplied by Lean manufacturing and production orders on the same site, or that can have multiple production flows or multiple kanban rules in the same flow, a calculation might be more accurate if it's based on a route version that is built specifically for the cost calculation, not for the production.
 The production flow calculation must be used to calculate products that involve subcontracting.
-In Microsoft Dynamics 365 for Finance and Operations, the cost models for subcontracting via production orders and subcontracting in Lean manufacturing are using two different approaches.
+The cost models for subcontracting via production orders and subcontracting in Lean manufacturing are using two different approaches.
 Lean manufacturing introduces a new cost group type, Direct outsourcing, to calculate subcontracted services.